OHS-2016-Secondary-RGB.jpg

 The Oshawa Museum is situated on the traditional territory and treaty lands of the Mississaugas of Scugog Island First Nation.
 Our work on these lands acknowledges the signatory communities of the Williams Treaties, as well as the Mississauga Nation and other members of the broader Indigenous community, for their resilience, and their longstanding contributions to the area now known as Durham Region.

-January’s Local History Speaker Series is taking place Tuesday, January 20 at 6 PM.
+February’s Local History Speaker Series is taking place Tuesday, February 17 at 6 PM.

 VENUE CHANGE: The Speaker Series will be held at the John Aker Northview Branch of the Oshawa Public Libraries, in the Nonquon Room, located at 250 Beatrice St. E., Oshawa.